 Seriously, one 4 oz bag of pork rinds serves as enough crunch for over a pound of chicken breast tenders.
 And, uh, have you ever had homemade ranch?
 Cuz, it’s ahmazing.

 These to together, my friends, are what we refer to as a game changer.

 Between the brining of the chicken tenders and the pork rinds, you really don’t need much seasoning but you can season the tenders before the breading step, if you desire.
 Using flavored pork rinds is also an option!

 Not a chicken strip type of person?
 Try these crispy, baked Keto Garlic Parmesan Wings!

 You can also skip the brining step if you want buuuuut I think you’ll feel where I’m coming from after you try it.
 The egg wash helps the pork rind breading adhere to the chicken tenders while also adding to the crispiness.

 Crispy fried chicken isn’t off limits!
-These are the crispiest keto chicken tenders you’ll ever have thanks to pork rinds.
+These are the crispiest keto chicken strips you’ll ever have thanks to pork rind breading.
 Ketogenic, gluten free, and Atkins friendly!

 For the ranch dressing:

 - ½ cup mayonnaise

 For the brine: